esphome/esphome-docs/components/sprinkler.rst

 ------------------------

 - **name** (**Required** with more than one valve, *string*): The name for the sprinkler controller's main switch as it will appear in the front end.
+This switch, when turned on, calls the ``sprinkler.resume_or_start_full_cycle`` action; when turned off, it calls the ``sprinkler.shutdown`` action (see below).
+It will appear to be "on" when any valve on the controller is active.
+It will not appear if the controller is configured with only one valve.
 - **auto_advance_switch_name** (**Required** with more than one valve, *string*): The name for the sprinkler controller's "auto-advance" switch as it will appear in the front end.
+When this switch is turned on, the sprinkler controller will automatically activate next enabled valve in the controller as a part of a "full cycle" of the system.
+When turned off, the sprinkler controller will shut down after the active valve's run duration is reached.
+It will not appear if the controller is configured with only one valve.
 - **reverse_switch_name** (*Optional*, *string*): The name for the sprinkler controller's reverse switch as it will appear in the front end.
+When this switch is turned on, the controller will iterate through the valves in reverse order (last-to-first as they appear in the controller's configuration).
+When this switch is turned off or not provided, the controller will iterate through the valves first-to-last.
+  It will not appear if the controller is configured with only one valve.
 - **valve_open_delay** (*Optional*, :ref:`config-time`): The delay in seconds from when a valve/zone
   is activated to when the switch component is turned on.
 Useful for systems with valves which depend on sufficient water pressure to close.
 May not be used with *valve_overlap*.